RandomMeas

 Arguments

-• measurement_probability::MeasurementProbability: A container with the measurement probability (an ITensor) and associated settings.
+• probability::MeasurementProbability{T}: A container with the measurement probability (an ITensor) and associated settings, where T <: Union{Nothing, AbstractMeasurementSetting}.

 • NM::Int: The number of projective measurements to sample.